 - keep the second litterbox in the isolation room even after the cats are out together – if you want to move it, do so gradually a few feet at a time to the new location

 - clean all the boxes more frequently

 - increase both cats playtime and exercise – helps expend energy to keep cats calmer

 - make sure that none of the cats is being “ambushed” by another while trying to use the litter box

 - keep the resident cat’s schedule as close as possible to what it was before the newcomers appearance.

-- calming products like Rescue Remedy and Feliway spay (available at pet supply stores) can help de-stress cats
+- calming products like Rescue Remedy and Feliway hormone sprays or plugins (available at pet supply stores) can help to de-stress cats

 While cats can take weeks to months to get adjusted, most cats can learn to co-habitate peacefully, if not become the best of friends!